michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 3.6.4 =
+- Changed the class names in the framework hook names to get backslashes converted to underscores to avoid invalid characters in callback method names.

 = 3.6.3 - 2015/11/07 =
 - Added the `script` and `style` arguments for the page and in-page tab definitions.
 - Tweaked the style of section tab titles in meta boxes.